openterminology/oct/README.md

 - Forks may not use the names _“Open Clinical Terminology”_, _“`oct`”_, or the official logo without written permission, which can be obtained by contacting the maintainers.

-- The canonical version is maintained under the `openclinicalterminology` organisation and represented by the Steering Committee.
+- The canonical version is maintained under the `openterminology` organisation and represented by the Steering Committee.

 - Transparent governance and visible contributor credit ensure the community recognises the authentic lineage of the project.